When it comes to knowing what to bring home from your holiday in Canada, do you know the best souvenirs from Canada?

 You might have tried Nanaimo Bars or butter tarts for a sweet treat during your visit, and you may want to try to make some yourself in your own kitchen.
 Do!
 They’re not hard to make and there’s lots of great recipes.

-The other snacks and sweets that are popular in Canada that may not available elsewhere make great souvenirs!
+The other snacks and sweets that are popular in Canada that may not available elsewhere make a great gift from Canada!
 These are my favourites.

 Best for: that friend who puts ketchup on everything and who would love a cool souvenir from Canada!